 Center on Aging and Health is a facility located in Erwin, Tennessee, a city with 12,750 people.
-This nursing home turns out to be a decent facility, with an overall grade of C. This nursing home seems to have some things going for it.
-One of the major highlights of this nursing home's profile is its remarkable inspection score, which is addressed in the next paragraph.
+This nursing home turns out to be a quality facility, with an overall grade of B. This nursing home definitely has plenty of good features.
+The best part of this nursing home's strong profile is its inspection score.
+Inspection reports are discussed in the next paragraph

 Center on Aging and Health

 Updated Nov 1, 2023 by Nick Reese